 The answer is simple: paying off the loan now can save you a ton of money on future interest payments.

-You are paying interest on your student loan on a daily basis.
+You are paying interest on your student loan daily.
 With every day that passes, you owe a little bit more money on your student loan.
-As a result, when you make your monthly payment, much of that payment can be applied towards interest and only the part that is applied towards the principal balance actually reduces what you owe.
+As a result, when you make your monthly payment, much of that payment can be applied towards interest, and only the part that is applied towards the principal balance reduces what you owe.

 If you pay your loan off in full, it eliminates years of payments towards interest.
 Even if you can’t pay the loan off entirely, extra payments knock down the principal balance and save money in the long run.
-The ongoing battle with interest is part of the reason why many people refinance their student loans at lower interest rates.
-The less you spend on interest, the less the debt actually costs you out of pocket.
+The less you spend on interest; the less the debt actually costs you out of pocket.

 Lenders want you to drag your feet on repayment.
 It maximizes their profits.
 Your goal should be to minimize their profits.
 The less they make on the loan, the better you are doing.